TheFuZiOnZz/Research-Dashboard/World Politics/Lebanon/1945- Lebanese Republic/2024 Lebanon Pager Explosions.md

 	- `A fourth source, a Hezbollah official, said the attack on communication devices put 1,500 fighters out of commission because of their injuries, with many having been blinded or had their hands blown off.`

 	  `While that is a major blow, it represents a fraction of Hezbollah's strength, which a report for the U.S. Congress on Friday put at 40,000-50,000 fighters.
 Nasrallah has said the group has 100,000 fighters.` - [Hezbollah's tunnels and flexible command weather Israel's deadly blows, Reuters, 2024](https://www.reuters.com/world/middle-east/hezbollahs-tunnels-flexible-command-weather-israels-deadly-blows-2024-09-25/)
-- In February 2024, Hezbollah's secretary-general at the time, Hassan Nasrallah, instructed the group's members to use pagers instead of cell phones, claiming Israel had infiltrated their cell phone network.
+- In February 2024, Hezbollah's secretary-general, Hassan Nasrallah, instructed the group's members to use pagers instead of cell phones, claiming Israel had infiltrated their cell phone network.
 	- `Hezbollah leader Hassan Nasrallah had called on his fighters a few months ago to stop using smartphones because Israel has the technology to infiltrate those devices, Khodr said.`

 	  `“So now they’ve resorted to this different communications system using pagers, and it seems they have been penetrated,” she said.` - [Nine killed, 2,750 wounded across Lebanon as Hezbollah pagers explode, Al Jazeera, 2024](https://www.aljazeera.com/news/2024/9/17/dozens-of-hezbollah-members-wounded-after-pagers-explode-in-lebanon)